Adrian Alejandro Luna Cisneros Profile Photo

 Adrian Alejandro Luna Cisneros, age 24, passed away in Mitchell, South Dakota.

-He is also survived by his maternal grandparents, Maria and Jose T. Luna; his aunts and uncles, Jaquelin & Greg Herrera, Agustin & Alexis Luna, Aaron & Mari Craig, and Fidel Luna; and his cousins, Junior Luna, Sebastian Luna, Lizette Yvette Luna, Greg Herrera, Gabriel Herrera, Xitlali Herrera, David Wittner, Siena Wittner, Zack Craig, Alex Craig, Asher Craig, Amaya Craig, and Aria Craig.
+He is also survived by his maternal grandparents, Maria and Jose T. Luna; his aunts and uncles, Jaquelin & Greg Herrera, Agustin & Alexis Luna, Aaron & Mari Craig, and Fidel Luna; and his cousins, Junior, Sebastian, Lizette, and Yvette Luna; Greg, Gabriel, and Xitlali Herrera.
+David and Siena Wittner, Zack, Alex, Asher, Amaya, and Aria Craig.

-On his paternal side, Adrian is survived by his grandparents, Lupe and Jose M. Cisneros; his aunt and uncles, George Cisneros, Lorena Cisneros, and Gonzalo Palomino; and his cousins, Gonzalo Palomino, Enzo Palomino, Ava Palomino, Jax Palomino, and Elio Palomino.
+On his paternal side, Adrian is survived by his grandparents, Lupe and Jose M. Cisneros; his aunt and uncles, George and Lorena Cisneros and Gonzalo Palomino, and his cousins George J., Amari, Giovanni, Molana, Monroe, Gonzalo, Enzo, Jax, and Elio Palomino and Ava Davila.

-Adrian is also lovingly remembered by the Cedillo family, along with countless extended family members and dear friends, including Dylan Grose, Angel Flores, Deacon Etheridge, Angelo Aguirre, Erik Ceballos, Jason Zuniga, Jaren R. Madsen, and many others who will forever cherish his memory.
+Adrian is also lovingly remembered by the Cedillo family; Cas, C. Maher, Benzion, Omar & Salma Cedillo, along with countless extended family members and friends on the Luna side, Salazar’s, Cisneros, the Lehman’s, Herrera’s, Craig’s, Dempsey’s, … and many dear friends, including Dylan Grose, Angel Flores, Deacon Etheridge, Angelo Aguirre, Erik Ceballos, Jason Zuniga, Jaren R. Madsen, and many others (I am sorry, If we missed anyone), who will forever cherish his memory.

 He was preceded in death by his little brother, Mario Romulus Cisneros.